gnolang/gno/docs/getting-started/local-setup/creating-a-keypair.md

 ## Generating a keypair

-The `gnokey add` command allows you to generate a new keypair.
+The `gnokey add` command allows you to generate a new keypair locally.
 Simply run the command, while adding a name for your keypair:

 ```bash
 gnokey add MyKey